Scientists Discover The Secret Weapon Of Stomach Viruses

 These findings may help treat — and even prevent — these viruses more effectively.

 The research began in 2015, when the researchers were studying polio viruses for a different project.
-It was led by Dr. Nihal Altan-Bonnet, who focuses on host-pathogen connections at the National Heart, Lung and Blood Institute,.
-The researchers were looking in particular at vesicles — groups of viruses that clump together under protective membranes — compared to free-ranging viruses.
+It was led by Dr. Nihal Altan-Bonnet, who focuses on host-pathogen connections at the National Heart, Lung and Blood Institute.
+The researchers were looking, in particular, at vesicles — groups of viruses that clump together under protective membranes — compared to free-ranging viruses.
 Was there any difference, they wondered, in how the clustered and stand-alone viruses attacked our bodies?

 Before this new research, scientists thought individual particles of a virus spread illnesses more effectively.
 It seemed like basic arithmetic.
 If you have 1,000 virus particles, you have 1,000 chances for cells to become infected.
-If you only have 20 clusters of viruses, they only have 20 chances to attack cells.
+If you have only 20 clusters of viruses, they have only 20 chances to attack cells.
 Right?

 Nope.
 In 2015, the researchers discovered that the viral clusters were much more effective at attacking human cells.
 But those results were from laboratory experiments.
 Could the same hold true in real life?